CareFlight: CareFlight Today

-Aircraft and Vehicle Fleet
+Aircraft

 In February 2021, CareFlight launched their Airbus H145 helicopter.
 The H145 was chosen for CareFlight's rapid response helicopter service as it can reach patients in its service area within 15 minutes.

-In April 2021, CareFlight NT launched their G150 Gulfstream G150 jet, Australia's first medical jet capable of transporting patients from south-east Asia.
+In April 2021, CareFlight NT launched their Gulfstream G150 jet, Australia's first medical jet capable of transporting patients from south-east Asia.
 The G150 can fly 5,300 kilometres at a speed of 1,000 km/h, allowing it to travel from its base in Darwin to Sydney and Melbourne in under four hours.

-Board and Governance
+Board and governance

-CareFlight's Board monitors and reviews the company's compliance with its statutory obligations ensuring it meets its legal obligations.

-The Hon Dr Andrew Refshauge MBBS, FAICD is the chairperson of the board.
-Mick Frewen is the chief executive officer.
+CareFlight's board monitors and reviews the company's compliance with its statutory obligations ensuring it meets its legal obligations.
+Andrew Refshauge is the chairperson of the board, and Mick Frewen is the chief executive officer.